bitleak/lmstfy/README.md

     * dead letter
 - namespace/queue level metrics

-lmstfy itself doesn't handle data storage, it delegates the storage to redis currently (a file based storage backend is under implementing).
+lmstfy itself doesn't handle data storage, it delegates the storage to the `Redis` or `Redis Sentinel` currently (a file based storage backend is under implementing).
 So data integrity and durability is in the hand of redis, we use AOF and replication on our production env to ensure that.